-Affiliation agreements with our clinical partners require students submit documentation of health and safety requirements.
+Affiliation agreements with our clinical partners require students to submit documentation of health and safety requirements.
 Failure to comply for any reason may result in withdrawal of offer of admission or dismissal from the program.

 Under no circumstances are students to attend clinical without current immunizations, initial Mantoux TB, and current CPR.
 TB and CPR must be current from the first day of the semester through the last day of classes in the semester.
 Drug screens and background checks are required.
 The student must provide documentation to the Health Profession’s Division that immunization requirements are met.